$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

-showing that the error curve drops to $\sim 4\%$ for increasingly higher dimensions.
+showing that the error curve drops to $\sim 4\%-8\%$ for increasingly higher dimensions.
+The relative errors of \cite[Thm.~3.3]{rkz2015}, shown in Figure~\ref{fig:appl:wavelets:scaling:RelE2}, are substantially larger, in particular also for the orthonormal basis $\aopd$.

-We emphasize that the setup of Figure~\ref{fig:appl:wavelets:scaling} considers an \emph{asymptotic} model: While the ``resolution'' of $\aop$ gets increasingly finer as $n \to \infty$, the signal $\grtr \in \R^n$ is always generated by discretizing a piecewise constant function consisting of exactly 11 discontinuities.
-Hence, one would expect that the complexity of $\grtr$ is only slightly affected, and indeed, $\ed{\aopi,\grtr}$ and $\samplecompl{\aopd,\grtr}$ grow both much more slowly than $n$.
-But in certain sense, this experiment pushes our theoretical approach to its limits because it is rather designed for a non-asymptotic setting, where $n$ remains fixed.
-Let us briefly summarize our findings: \begin{highlight} The proposed sampling-rate of Theorem~\ref{thm:results:recovery} scales almost logarithmically in the ambient dimension, resembling the asymptotics of traditional bounds from compressed sensing.
-The relative deviation from the true sample complexity appears to remain constant for larger values of $n$. \end{highlight}
+We emphasize that the setup of Figure~\ref{fig:appl:wavelets:scaling} considers an \emph{asymptotic} model: While the ``resolution'' of $\aop$ gets increasingly finer as $n \to \infty$, the signal $\grtr \in \R^n$ is always generated by discretizing a piecewise constant function consisting of exactly $11$ discontinuities.
+In a certain sense, this experiment pushes our theoretical approach to its limits because it is rather designed for a non-asymptotic setting, where $n$ remains fixed.
+Let us briefly summarize our findings: \begin{highlight} The proposed prediction of Theorem~\ref{thm:results:recovery} as well as the true sample complexity both scale linearly with the ambient dimension.
+Hence, the relative deviation from the true sample complexity remains constant for larger values of $n$. \end{highlight}